omidMemari/omidMemari.github.io/_pages/about.md

 - I'm joining Moningstar, Inc. as a Data Science Inern.

-- I join UIC as a Computer Science PhD student.
+- I joined UIC as a Computer Science PhD student.